SchemaPlus/schema_associations/README.md

 ## Table names, model class names, and modules

-SchemaAssociations determins the mode class name from the table name using the same convention (and helpers) that ActiveRecord uses.
+SchemaAssociations determines the model class name from the table name using the same convention (and helpers) that ActiveRecord uses.
 But sometimes you might be doing things differently.
 For example, in an engine you might have a prefix that goes in front of all table names, and the models might all be namespaced in a module.

 To that end, SchemaAssociations lets you configure mappings from a table name prefix to a model class name prefix to use instead.
 For example, suppose your database had tables: